Pershing Drive from North Barton Street to North Piedmont Street

 Construction for Phase I intersections is anticipated to begin in early 2020, except for the Washington Boulevard/Pershing Drive intersection that was added later.

-Design for the Washington Boulevard/Pershing Drive began in fall 2018.
-Construction on this intersection is expected to begin in late 2020.
+Design for the Washington Boulevard/Pershing Drive intersection began in fall 2018.
+Construction on this intersection is anticipated to begin in late 2020.

 About the Project